-- A standalone qualification (Certificate) can be completed in year 12 or carried forward to year 13 to complete the Extended Certificate. - In both years 12 and 13 the external exam is done in January of each year to enable a resit if required in May. - The extended pieces of coursework are completed in the Spring term.
+NB.
+A standalone qualification (Certificate) can be completed in year 12 or carried forward to year 13 to complete the Extended Certificate.
+There is an opportunity to sit the exams in January with a resit option in June, however this is subject to change if it is not in the best interest of the student.